Pharmacy

 Your local pharmacy can help with a range of minor common illnesses such as coughs, colds, sore throats, earache, cystitis (bladder infection), impetigo (skin infection) and emergency contraception.
-You can also get advice on prescription medicines.
+You can also get advice on prescriptions.

 Emergency supply service